gear-foundation/dapps/contracts/proxy-example/README.md

-## Proxy example
+## UpgradeProxy example

-Proxy programs are a design pattern in blockchain development used to delegate function calls to a separate logic program.
+UpgradeProxy programs are a design pattern in blockchain development used to delegate function calls to a separate logic program.
 This separation of responsibilities allows developers to modify the business logic of a program without changing its state or address.
-Proxy programs act as intermediaries, forwarding user interactions to a logic program, making the system both modular and upgradeable.
+UpgradeProxy programs act as intermediaries, forwarding user interactions to a logic program, making the system both modular and upgradeable.

 To understand how proxy programs function, let’s explore a practical implementation.
 Below, we detail a proxy program designed to forward calls to a logic program.
 This proxy program manages two key responsibilities: